d-002/rankedprofs/README.md

 overview with progression bars

+notice to share this quietly

+login system with email, email once a month if changes?

 not a huge job for the server to parse all the information from the teachers files, and to check whether an user has voted for one, but will still use cache (not stored in a file) for faster access, expires upon teacher info edit

 ## TODO
+better feedback on vote fail?
+terms
-implement cache system for getting teachers information login system noscript
+implement cache system for getting teachers information login system noscript user suggestions (3 per account?) send mail once per month if changes